 We will take great care to support young people who may have been victims of such abuse, and consider any on-going risk to the young person, other young people and for the alleged perpetrator themselves.
-Further guidance can be found here e) Peer on peer abuse and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sexting and initiating/hazing type violence and rituals.
+Further guidance can be found here e) Peer on peer/child on child abuse

+Young people may be harmed by other young people.
+This is generally referred to as peer on peer/child on child abuse and can take many forms.
+This include (but is not limited to) bullying (including cyberbullying); sexual violence and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sexting and initiating/hazing type violence and rituals.
 Staff have been trained to recognise abusive behaviours, grading these using a recognised framework.
 Where there is concern a young person may have been sexually abused, the local authority and parents will be contacted and we will plan together how best to respond.